bbssppllvv/apple-docs-mcp-server/README.md

 npm install --save apple-docs-mcp-server
 ```

-The vector database (~260MB) downloads automatically during installation.
+The vector database (~260MB) downloads automatically during installation with real-time progress display.
 This may take 1-3 minutes depending on your connection speed.

 ## Setup with Cursor